-Dr. Aramee Diethelm is a postdoctoral researcher at the University of California, Davis in the Department of Evolution and Ecology.
+Dr. Aramee Diethelm is an ecologist and postdoctoral researcher at the University of California, Davis in the Department of Evolution and Ecology.
+Her work spans plant and insect ecology, field survey design, large-scale data management and analysis, and cross-institutional collaboration.

 She earned her PhD from the Ecology, Evolution, and Conservation Biology department at the University of Nevada, Reno in Dr. Elizabeth Pringle’s lab.
-Her doctoral thesis is titled: 'From plants to predators: investigating the phytochemical landscape from the herbivore's perspective.'
+Her PhD research (NSF Graduate Research Fellow) examined how drought and herbivory reshape milkweed chemistry across environmental gradients—and what those shifts mean for monarchs and the communities around them.

-Aramee is broadly interested in plant-insect-predator dynamics, with a focus on chemical ecology and conservation biology.
+Aramee is broadly interested in plant-insect-predator dynamics, with a focus on chemical ecology, and how that knowledge can inform conservation and land management decisions

 MY LATEST RESEARCH